caninereason/wink/README.md

  ### Users

  - New users can be registered.
- - Admin can add new users, staff users and superuser is the admin.
+ - Admin can add new users, and staff users.

  ### User Profile and User Personal Information

  - All user profile and user personal information can be edited and works as expected.

- ### User Reviews
+ ### User Favourites

- - All user reviews worked as expected, can be viewed by user or admin.
-User reviews can be edited/deleted by the user who created them and also by Admin.
+ - All user Favourites worked as expected,and can be viewed by user .
+User Favourites can be liked/unliked by the user who created them.

 ### Admin